jaccomoc/jactl/docs/pages/language-guide.md

 ### Implicit `it` Parameter

-It is common enough for a closure to have a single argument and Jacsal follows the Groovy convention of creating an implicit `it` parameter if there is no `->` at the start of the closure:
+It is common enough for a closure to have a single argument and Jactl follows the Groovy convention of creating an implicit `it` parameter if there is no `->` at the start of the closure:
 ```groovy
 def f = { it * it }